Ahmed-Araby/pac-man/README.md

 ## Drawing Pac Man and its open/closed Mouth animation using simple circle and Arc Math.
 Pac-Man with open mouth is just an Arc on a Circle. an Arc on a Circle is defined by the circle diameter, the start and end angles and drawing direction from the start angle to the end angle.

-JavaFx provide a fillArc method that requires
+### JavaFx provide a fillArc method that requires
 * the top left corner row and col of the rectangle that virtually encloses the circle (annotated in the following diagaram as (x, y)
 * the diameter of the circle that the Arc is virtually drawn on its circumference.
 * start angle in degress, where the angle 0 is in the middle of the circle at the right side.
 * arc extent which is the distance in degress between the start angle and the end angle while moving in **counter clock wise direction**.
 * arc type, in our situation it will be closed and this type give the desired output of a filled circle (Pac-Man) with clipped portion (the open mouth).

-the following is a diagram illustrating the arguments expected by fillArc method and the final result rendered in the game play.
+### The following is a diagram illustrating the arguments expected by fillArc method and the final result rendered in the game play.
 ![pac-man_circle-arc_generating_right-open-mouth](https://github.com/Ahmed-Araby/pac-man/blob/main/documentation/imgs/pac-man_circle-arc_generating_right-open-mouth.drawio.png)

-the following are the exact start angle and arc extent in degrees that I have used to draw Pac-Man 4 different open mouth positions and Pac-Man with closed mouth.
+### The following are the exact start angle and arc extent in degrees that I have used to draw Pac-Man 4 different open mouth positions and Pac-Man with closed mouth.
 * Pac-Man with mouth open to the right
     * start angle =  45 degree
     * arc extent = 270